 - a.
-Any deviation from these guidelines will be discussed in advance with the Client unless market conditions require immediate action. - The Advisor will, within these guidelines, have full discretion to buy, sell, invest and reinvest in assets on behalf of the Client. - b.
-Advisor has a fiduciary responsibility to make investment decisions based upon what is best for the Client and within Investment Policy Guidelines approved by the Client, the Advisor will have discretion to buy, sell, invest, and reinvest in investment assets on behalf of the Client, with notification to the Client of such transactions. - c.
+Any deviation from this IPS these guidelines will be discussed in advance with the Client unless market conditions require immediate action. - The Advisor will, within these guidelines this this IPS, have full discretion to buy, sell, invest and reinvest in assets on behalf of the Client. - b.
+Advisor has a fiduciary responsibility to make investment decisions based upon what is best for the Client and within Investment Policy GuidelinesStatement approved by the Client, the Advisor will have discretion to buy, sell, invest, and reinvest in investment assets on behalf of the Client, with notification to the Client of such transactions. - c.
 The Investment Advisor will make in-person presentations about the Client's investment portfolio to the Client's Board of Directors and/or Investments Committee in Green Valley, AZ at Advisor's expense at least twice a year, unless otherwise mutually agreed in writing between Advisor and Client. - d.
-The Advisor will participate in audio and/or videoconference meetings with the Client's Investments Committee on a quarterly basis each year, when not meeting in person, unless otherwise mutually agreed in writing between Advisor and Client.
+The Advisor will participate in audio and/or videoconference meetings with the Client's Investments Committee on a quarterly basis each year, when not meeting in person, unless otherwise mutually agreed in writing between Advisor and Client. - - -4.- Transactions (occurring during the calendar-quarter), - 5.- Performance net of any and all fees, expenses, and charges (as of the end of the calendar-quarter), and - 6.- Comparative Investment Benchmarks, shown above in Section 5. (as of the end of the calendar-quarter). - iif.-These account statements will be delivered shortly after the end of each calendar-quarter.